pkoperwas/custom-centos9/README.md

-# Steps to prepare own custom (via kickstart) Centos9 ISO file
+# How to prepare own custom (via kickstart) Centos9 ISO file
 #
 *steps tested on centos9*
 #